-Douglas County Government does not provide water service to residents.
-There are several different water providers that serve the water needs of the County’s population.
-If your property does not have access to a supply of treated domestic water, as is the case in most of the rural areas of the County, it is your responsibility to locate an alternative supply.
-In most cases, this will likely be an individual domestic well.
-To apply for and acquire a well permit, the Colorado Division of Water Resources, also known as the States Engineer’s Office, must be contacted.
+Douglas County Government does not provide water services to residents.
+Several different water providers serve the needs of the County.
+If your property does not have access to a supply of treated domestic water, as is the case in most rural areas of the county, it is your responsibility to locate an alternative supply.
+It most likely will be an individual domestic well, for which a permit must be secured from the Colorado Division of Water Resources, also known as the State Engineer’s Office.

-When considering the purchase of a property, it is important to verify that sufficient water rights exist for a particular property and that those rights are being conveyed at the time of sale.
+When considering the purchase of a property, it is recommended that you verify that sufficient water rights exist and that those rights are being conveyed at the time of sale.
 In certain instances, the water rights for one or more of the aquifer layers have been severed from the land or retained by another owner.
-You will want to check on this very critical item before you finalize any purchase of property.
-If a well permit has been issued for the property, you should verify the limits of water use set forth in the permit.
-A typical exempt well on a 35 acre parcel allows for household uses, animal watering, and 1 acre of irrigation.
+If a well permit has been issued for the property, verify the limits of water use set forth in the permit.
+A typical exempt well on a 35-acre parcel allows for household uses, animal watering, and 1 acre of irrigation.
 Other permits, depending on the size and location of the property, may be restricted to household water use only.
-This type of permit does not allow water to be used for any outside uses such as landscaping or animal needs.
+This type of permit does not allow water for any outdoor uses, such as landscaping or animal needs.

 Most rural properties within the County rely exclusively on non-renewable groundwater sources for their wells.
-Properties closer to the Pike National Forest are at the edge of the Denver Basin aquifer and can experience decreased well capacity and water pressure over time.
+Properties closer to the Pike National Forest are at the edge of the Denver Basin aquifer and can experience decreased well productivity over time.
 Water solutions can be costly if a well fails (e.g., cisterns, well re-drilling).

 Groundwater supplies are finite, and their depletion affects property owners throughout the County.
 Water conservation practices are critical for ensuring that water supplies will be available for future generations.
 Landscape irrigation is typically the largest component of residential water use, and owners are wise to appropriately restrict the amount and type of ornamental plants and turf grass on their property.
 Water for produce gardens and animal uses should also be considered when assessing your overall water demands.

-Electricity and maintenance costs required to operate a groundwater well can be significant and should be factored into your budget.
-Improper maintenance can greatly reduce the life of your well components.
-A limited number of rural properties are served by a community well system or are part of an established water district.
-It is important to understand the rate structures of such districts, along with any conservation requirements they may have.
+Electricity and maintenance costs associated with operating a groundwater well can be significant and should be factored into your budget.
+Improper maintenance can greatly reduce the life of your well.
+A limited number of rural properties are served by a community well system or part of an established water district.
+It is helpful to understand the rate structures of such districts, along with any conservation requirements they may have.

 Domestic Wells and Rural Water

-At lower densities, sewer service is generally provided by individual sewage disposal systems (ISDS), or septic systems.
-A septic use permit is required for the construction of any new septic system or whenever a property with an existing septic system is sold.
-Tri-County Health Department issues such permits, not Douglas County government.
-The type of soil, depth to ground water or bedrock, slope, etc. will be very important in determining the cost and function of a system.
-Leach field areas must be protected from vehicles and horses or other types of livestock to avoid costly repairs to the system.
+At lower densities, sewer service is generally provided by on-site wastewater treatment systems (OWTS) (often referred to as “septic systems”).
+Tri-County Health Department issues septic-use permits, which are required for the construction of any new septic system, or whenever a property with an existing septic system is sold.
+The type of soil, depth to groundwater or bedrock, slope, etc. are important in determining the cost and function of a system.
+Leach-field areas must be protected from vehicles and horses, or other types of livestock, to avoid costly system repairs.
 Regular pumping is also required to protect the longevity of the septic system.

 Electricity, Gas, and Alternative Power

-Within Douglas County there are three energy providers: Xcel Energy, Intermountain Rural Electric Association (IREA), and Mountain View Electric Association.
-The majority of the rural areas within Douglas County are served by IREA.
+Douglas County has three energy providers: Xcel Energy, Intermountain Rural Electric Association (IREA), and Mountain View Electric Association.
+The majority of rural area services are provided by IREA.
 It may be expensive to extend lines in order to accommodate land and homeowners in remote areas of the County.
 It may also be necessary to cross property owned by others in order to extend electric services.
-You should identify the service provider and research these issues prior to building.
+Identify the service provider and research these issues prior to building.
 Natural gas may also be unavailable through a utility provider, making it necessary to contract with a propane delivery service to meet these energy needs.

 Postal and Parcel Delivery

-Mail, newspaper, standard parcel and overnight package delivery can be more difficult in some rural areas in Douglas County.
-Prospective and current rural homeowners need to confirm with the service providers as to their status.
+Mail, newspaper, standard parcel and overnight package delivery can be difficult in some rural areas.
+Prospective and current rural homeowners need to confer with service providers as to their status.

-An issue that can be confusing for new residents is the fact that your mailing address may not reflect the jurisdiction in which you live, but from where you receive mail service (based on your postal zip code).
+An often confusing issue for new residents relates to the fact that your mailing address may not reflect the jurisdiction in which you live, but instead where you receive mail service from (based on your postal zip code).
 While living in unincorporated Douglas County, your address may indicate Castle Rock, Parker, Larkspur, Sedalia, Franktown, Littleton, or another jurisdiction.
-It is important to keep in mind that you do not generally receive services from these jurisdictions.
-For building permits and other governmental services, you should contact Douglas County government.
+Douglas County offers governmental services in these areas.